petrvanblokland/TYPETR-Assistants/docs/Typolator.md

 	Start=A@acu

-which will select /AEacute, /AEacite.sc /Aacute /Aacite.sc
+which will select /AEacute, /AEacite.sc, /Aacute, /Aacite.sc

 	Start=@ac Has=.sc

 does select all small caps that contain an acute component

-	Start=A@ Has=.sc
+	Start=A@ac Has=.sc

-does select all small caps that start with /A that contain an acute component
+does select all small caps that start with “A” that contain an /acute component

 	Start=C@c End=.sc

-does select all small caps that start with "C" that contain a component that stars with "c" such as /Ccaron.sc /Ccedilla.sc /Ccircumflex.sc
+does select all small caps that start with "C" that contain a component that stars with "c" such as /Ccaron.sc, /Ccedilla.sc, /Ccircumflex.sc

 	Has=@cu